ftheberge/tgm/README.md

 Python code to look for temporal motifs, namely temporal K_{2,h} motifs, in a graph or network of **events**.

-We assume that events are time indexed and grouped under some **root event** which happens first, either directly or via a tree structure.
-Most styles of threaded conversation (e.g. tweets and retweets, reddit comments, email) can be described in this format.
+We assume that events are time indexed and grouped under some **root event** which happens first via a tree structure.
+Most styles of threaded conversation (e.g. tweets and retweets, reddit comments, email chains) can be described in this format.

 ## Data Format